ningocnguyen/FoodLens-Data-Platform/README.md

 ## Scheduling and monitoring

-The Glue job runs on a schedule.
-Each run creates new data, a JSON report, and CloudWatch logs.
+The Glue jobs can be executed on demand through the AWS Glue console.
+Scheduled execution through EventBridge or Glue triggers is planned.

-GitHub Actions is used for tests and deployment checks.
-AWS is used for scheduled data runs.
+GitHub Actions runs linting and automated tests on pushes and pull requests.

 ---

-## Main engineering lessons
+## Main engineering lessons I learned from building this pipeline

 - Save raw data before transforming it so failed jobs can be replayed
 - Keep invalid records with a reason instead of deleting them